-The oldest villages in the country can be dated back as far back as 11,000 BC, and since then numerous ethnic groups have inhabited these lands.
+The oldest villages in present-day Argentina can be dated back to 11,000 BC, and since then numerous ethnic groups have inhabited this region.
 Just before the Europeans arrived, the Inca Empire were dominant in the area.

 In 1536, the first settlement in Argentina is established by Pedro de Mendoza, and he claimed the land for the Spanish crown.
 This settlement would later become Buenos Aires.

 The Spanish noticed the natives wearing silver, and soon realized Argentina had vast quantities of it.
 This is how the country got its name as “Argentum” is the Latin word for silver.
-The Spanish used the natives as slaves, forcing them to work in the mines to find silver for them.
+The Spanish used the natives as slaves, forcing them to work in the mines for silver.

-By 1580, Buenos Aires was a very important and lucrative port, with Ships departing from here with products from all over South America.
-This caught the eye of the British and in consecutive years the Spanish fought off two British invasions on Buenos Aires, in 1806, and 1807.
+Buenos Aires was soon to become a very important and lucrative port, which caught the eye of the British.
+In 1806 and 1807, the Spanish successfully fought off two British invasions on Buenos Aires.